Program Information and Application Process

 - Applicants will be emailed a decision letter within two weeks of the final interview date.

 Program Requirements for Accepted Applicants:

 - Attend a Peer Health Educator Overview Session (dates to be announced).

-- Participate in a 12-hour Certified Peer Health Educator (CPE) training and pass the CPE certification exam (offered during Winter and Spring quarter; dates to be announced).
+- Participate in a Certified Peer Health Educator (CPE) training and orientation (offered during Spring quarter; dates to be announced).